syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Sections.md

 {% highlight vbnet %}
 [VB]

-'Open an input Word template
+'Opens an input Word template

 Dim document As New WordDocument(inputFileName)

-'Remove the second section from the collection
+'Removes the second section from the collection

 document.Sections.RemoveAt(1)

-‘Save & close the Word document instance
+‘Saves and closes the Word document instance

 document.Save("Sample.docx", FormatType.Docx)